 When I was in high school, many students used to greet me whenever I pass by the corridor.
-Well, I’m not a heartthrob.
-I’m just Mr. Congeniality.
+Well, I’m not a heartthrob; I’m just Mr. Congeniality.
 I’m the type of student who can’t stand being in one place.
 I used to enter classrooms to have chitchats with my schoolmates.

 I’ve done that because it’s my personality.
 I never wanted to gain allies or aiming to become the most popular guy.

 I brought that friendly personality during my college years.
-Though my space became stiffer, I’m still that students who will fit in the different groups in my class.
+Though my space became stiffer, I’m still that students who will fit in the different groups of my class.
 Again, I simply wanted to be friends with everyone.

 In a sudden turn of events, that friendly personality vanished after a few months of my very first work.
 I won’t go into details about my experiences, but the office politics unleashed the stubborn introvert me.

-Because of my trust issues, I have been working home base since 2009, and I enjoy it.
+Because of my trust issues, I have been working homebase since 2009, and I enjoy it.
 I only have a few friends and one of them is the old cassava cake seller and I love her.

 Speaking of it, here is my Baked Cassava Cake Recipe:

 - In a bowl, combine all the ingredients except for the cheese.
 Mix well.

 - Pre-heat the oven to 325° f.